 "I appreciate that, Anneliese.
 I really do."

 He motioned to the waiter to bring the bill.
-A few minutes later, they were on the street, waiting for their RoboTaxi vehicles to arrive.
-Annaliese's showed up first, and they embraced and kissed one last time.
+They were on the street a few minutes later, waiting for their RoboTaxi vehicles to arrive.
+Annaliese's taxi showed up first, and they embraced and kissed one last time.

 "When do you leave?"